Summary of Amendments to the Holmes Youthful Trainee Act

 In the past, it was up to the court to maintain or revoke the status of a trainee who committed another HYTA-qualifying crime.
 Now, the courts must revoke the status of a trainee who will then be subject to applicable penalties and prison sentences.

 The final amendments provided in PA 33 focus on the duration and conditions for felony offenses.
-Traditionally, such offenses resulted in the individual being committed to the department of corrections for custodial supervision and training (similar to boot-camp) for not more than 3 years.
+Traditionally, such offenses resulted in the individual being committed to the department of corrections for custodial supervision and training (similar to boot camp) for not more than 3 years.
 PA 33 reduces the maximum sentence down to 2 years.
 Also, the act will list certain offenses that will exclude the trainee from being committed to the department of corrections for custodial supervision and training.
-Prior to this any youthful trainee could have been committed, even if the crime they committed was relatively harmless.
+Prior to this, any youthful trainee could have been committed, even if the crime they committed was relatively harmless.

 The final change resulting from PA 33 is the addition of a mandatory probation period of no more than 1 year for youthful trainees who were committed to the department of corrections or to the county jail.
 Before this amendment, Judges would simply give the trainee a choice of custodial supervision or probation.
 Now, Judges can use a combination of the two.

 These changes are a part of Governor Snyder’s goal to reduce the prison population and cost of incarceration.
-Through reduction of HYTA sentences and extending the eligible age limit, it is expected that fewer offenders will go to prison resulting in savings for Michigan taxpayers while offering young offenders a chance to avoid an adult criminal conviction.
+Through the reduction of HYTA sentences and extending the eligible age limit, it is expected that fewer offenders will go to prison resulting in savings for Michigan taxpayers while offering young offenders a chance to avoid an adult criminal conviction.